let4be/crusty-core/README.md

 # Crusty-core - build your own web crawler!
  - multi-threaded && async on top of [tokio](https://github.com/tokio-rs/tokio)
- - highly customizable filtering at each and every step - status code/headers received, page downloaded, link filter
+ - highly customizable filtering at each and every step
+    - custom dns resolver with builtin IP/subnet filtering
+    - status code/headers received(built-in content-type filters work at this step),
+    - page downloaded(say we can decide not to parse DOM),
+    - task filtering, complete control on -what- to follow and -how- to(just resolve dns, head, head+get)
  - built on top of [hyper](https://github.com/hyperium/hyper) (http2 and gzip/deflate baked in)
  - rich content extraction with [select](https://github.com/utkarshkukreti/select.rs)
  - observable with [tracing](https://github.com/tokio-rs/tracing) and custom metrics exposed to user(stuff like html parsing duration, bytes sent/received)
- - lots of options, almost everything is configurable
+ - lots of options, almost everything is configurable either through options or code
  - applicable both for focused and broad crawling
  - scales with ease when you want to crawl millions/billions of domains
  - it's fast, fast, fast!